 If yes, please describe:

-Implementation delayed by COVID-19.
-Revised project implementation schedule submitted to HUD NwONAP.
+Implementation delayed by COVID-19 programs and staffing shortages.
+Revised project implementation schedule approved by HUD NwONAP.
+Additional staff hired.

 If yes, did the grantee receive HUD approval for minor modifications to the workplan and budget?